 The apartment search in Norway’s capital can be quite a drag for expats.
 Not only is the real estate market highly competitive, the rents are also exceptionally high.
 Finn.no is by far the biggest marketplace, offering ads for rentals and more.
 Unfortunately, the page is available in Norwegian only and includes mostly long-term rentals.
 Hybel.no, on the other hand, is also available in English, although some of the ads may be in Norwegian.
 Hybel is probably more suitable if you are looking to find short-term rentals for up to eight months.
 You should also take a look at the classified sections of local newspapers, like Aftenposten.

 Alternatively, you can use the apartment service of a professional agency.
 These agencies either have their own apartments or rent out apartments on behalf of their clients.
 Frogner House or Oslo Apartments provide these services, for example.
 Keep in mind that this option is rather costly.
 If you plan on living in Oslo for a few years, hiring a realtor or going on a good old-fashioned apartment hunt may be a better choice for you.

 As we have mentioned before, the cost of living in Oslo is quite high.
-One-bedroom apartments can go for as much as 8,000-12,000 NOK and two-bedroom apartments can cost 15,000 NOK in monthly rent or more.
+One-bedroom apartments can go for as much as 8,500-14,000 NOK and three-bedroom apartments can cost 15,000 NOK in monthly rent or more.
 The exact price, of course, depends on the location of your apartment of choice and on what it is equipped with (furniture, kitchen, etc).

 Please remember that you may be asked to pay up to six months of rent (but usually less) as a deposit.
 This is a completely normal procedure.
 Once you have moved out and the owner has made no claims for repair, you will get your deposit back.
 The size of your deposit may vary and depends on your landlord.
 However, it is usually not to be negotiated.